techidaily/site-win11-tips/source/_posts/mastering-text-selection-in-windows-compatible-pdfs.md

  Is the PDF file you can't select or highlight text in a scanned copy?
 If so, use OCR to convert it into a regular file.
 Here's how:

-1. Visit[PDF24](https://tools.pdf24.org/en/ocr-pdf) or a similar site that uses OCR to recognize the text in files.
+1. Visit [PDF24](https://tools.pdf24.org/en/ocr-pdf) or a similar site that uses OCR to recognize the text in files.
 2. Click on the**Choose files** button.
 ![Clicking on the Choose File Button on PDF OCR Tool](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/01/1-6.jpg)
 3. Upload the scanned PDF file.